madelynemoloney1/A3-Self-watering-plant-/README.md

 ## Features
 List the ready features here:
-- Awesome feature 1
+- Awesome feature 1 - When you press button A on the MicroBit it pumps water into the plant for 3 seconds
-- Awesome feature 2
+- Awesome feature 2 - When you press button B on the MicroBit it tells you the Moisure levels of the plant
 - Awesome feature 3